tjmahr/dissertation/docs/96-mp-items.md

 mispronunciations.

 (ref:mp-vs-real) Average proportion of looks to the familiar object for real words and mispronunciations.
-A *dog*/*tog* pair was administered at age 3 but it was replaced by *rice*/*wice* at age 4.
+A *dog--tog* pair was administered at age 3 but it was replaced by *rice--wice* at age 4.

+(ref:mp-vs-real-scap) Average proportion of looks to the familiar object for real words and mispronunciations.

 <div class="figure" style="text-align: center">
 <img src="96-mp-items_files/figure-html/mp-vs-real-1.png" alt="(ref:mp-vs-real)" width="100%" />